Nway-ag/redhat/README.md

 redhat
 ======

-shell scripts and job related file and some messy codes
+Ugh, My stupid shell files and some messy code!

+Please don't read these holy shit code, since it have myself on display in shame...